-Helsinn is the first appellate opinion on whether the "otherwise available to the public" language constricts the other prior art categories in § 102(a)(1).
-With the Supreme Court's grant of certiorari in Helsinn, the general controversy on that issue is likely to be resolved in the next year.
-But aside from that controversy, § 102(a)(1) also plainly establishes a new category of prior art distinct from the other prior art categories.
+The Supreme Court's opinion in Helsinn provides a definitive answer to the question whether the "otherwise available to the public" language constricts the preexisting interpretations of the prior art categories in § 102(a)(1)-it does not.
+With that controversy resolved, there remains the issue of how to interpret the new "otherwise available to the public" language in § 102(a)(1), which plainly establishes a new category of prior art distinct from the other prior art categories.
 What might fall into this new category and not into any of the others?